VictorRodriguez/hobbies/stx-specs/multi-os-2004792-source-reorg.rst

 Work Items
 ===========

+The following itmes propouse a estimated timeline, numbers are not exact:

-- Create development branch on current repositories
+- Create repository stx-flock (1 day)
-- Create a build management repositories for each service
-- Copy necessary build scripts to build management repositories
+- Copy necessary meta data from stx-<flock items> to stx-flock repository (2 days) This in order to do not break the current build system
+- If a new build system for multiOS is created this should be using the stx-flock repository metadata to build the flock services ( 5 days )
+- Adjust current build system to use new stx-flock repository, doing the development in a devel branch until tested ( 3 days )
-- Test build management repositories in the package build system
+- Test build management repositories in the package build system, if functionaly is tested , merge into master
+- When new MultiOs build system is complete, migrate to just use the MultiOS build system to avoid duplication of work on build systems

 Dependencies
 ============